 Most BCCs are painless.
-You may notice a scab that bleeds occasionally and does not heal completely over a period of several months.
-Some BCCs are very superficial and look like a scaly red flat mark, others show a white pearly rim surrounding a central crater.
+You may notice a scab that bleeds occasionally and does not heal entirely for several months.
+Some BCCs are very superficial and look like a scaly red flat mark; others show a white pearly rim surrounding a central crater.
 If left for years, the latter type can “gnaw away” at the skin, eventually causing an ulcer – hence the name “rodent ulcer”.
-Other BCCs are quite lumpy, with one or more shiny nodules crossed by small but easily seen blood vessels (telangectasia).
+Other BCCs are quite lumpy, with one or more shiny nodules crossed by small but easily seen blood vessels (telangiectasia).

 How will my basal cell carcinoma be diagnosed?

-Most BCCs have a typical appearance and a qualified dermatologist or plastic surgeon will usually have a good idea if a lesion is a BCC.
-However there are other skin conditions that are not cancerous which may have a similar appearance so the only way to make a firm diagnosis is to perform a biopsy.
-This may be an incisional biopsy (where only a small part of the lesion is removed), or an excision biopsy (where the whole lesion is removed).
-Where possible the whole lesion is removed, but sometimes an incisional biopsy is performed if complete removal would result in a significant defect requiring a skin graft or a flap.
-In the vast majority of cases, biopsy is carried out under local anaesthetic.
+Most BCCs have a typical appearance, and a qualified dermatologist or plastic surgeon will usually have a good idea if a lesion is a BCC.
+However, there are other skin conditions that are not cancerous which may have a similar appearance, so the only way to make a firm diagnosis is to perform a biopsy.
+The biopsy may be an incisional biopsy (where only a small part of the lesion is removed), or an excision biopsy (where the whole lesion is removed).
+Where possible, the entire lesion is removed, but sometimes an incisional biopsy is performed if complete removal would result in a significant defect requiring a skin graft or a flap.
+In the vast majority of cases, the biopsy is carried out under local anaesthetic.

 What is the outcome of having a BCC treated?

-Removal of a BCC results in cure in the the vast majority of patients.
-In a small number of patients BCCs can recur in the same place or the patient may develop another BCC elsewhere (If you have one BCC, you have a higher risk of developing another one compared to someone who has never had one).
-Occasionally it may not be possible to cure some BCCs that have been neglected of long periods of time and other treatments such as radiotherapy may be required.
+Removal of a BCC results in cure in the vast majority of patients.
+In a small number of patients, BCCs can recur in the same place or the patient may develop another BCC elsewhere (If you have one BCC, you have a higher risk of developing another one compared to someone who has never had one).
+Occasionally it may not be possible to cure some BCCs that have been neglected for long periods and other treatments such as radiotherapy may be required.

 How are basal cell carcinomas treated?